raaaimund/raaaimund.github.io/_posts/2016-08-25-using-custom-structs-with-zumero.md

 title:      Using custom structs with Zumero
 date:       2016-08-25 22:30:00
 author:     Raimund Rittnauer
-summary:    How to use Guid, DateTime, Decimal and other structs with Zumero
+description:    How to use Guid, DateTime, Decimal and other structs with Zumero
 categories: tech
 thumbnail:  code
 comments: true